 Don't worry when your external hard drive shows only 32GB.
 We have a complete fix for you.
-All you need is to follow through provided methods in the below and you will get your drive full capacity back:
+All you need is to follow through with provided methods below and you will get your drive full capacity back:

 |Workable Solutions||Step-by-step Troubleshooting|